Lokad/CashDB/ReadMe.md

 properties of the blockchain does not, and instead always resolve to a linked list of blocks.

-The Terab API is explicitly taking advantage of this blockchain by making sure that the API itself does not stand in the way of highly optimized implementation.
+The CashDB API is explicitly taking advantage of this blockchain by making sure that the API itself does not stand in the way of highly optimized implementation.

-The "UTXO" storage of Terab (UTXO standing for _unspent transaction outputs_) would actually be better qualified as an hybrid storage between:
+The "UTXO" storage of CashDB (UTXO standing for _unspent transaction outputs_) would actually be better qualified as an hybrid storage between:

 * a UTXO storage - which only keep unspent outputs.
 * a TXO storage - which would keep all outputs.

-For all the blocks that are no further than 100 blocks away from the longest chain ever stored in Terab, the entire UTXO set is available for query; but also all the coin consumptions that did happen through those blocks.
-This property of Terab ensures that a miner can correctly assess if an output is truly unspent or not.
+For all the blocks that are no further than 100 blocks away from the longest chain ever stored in CashDB, the entire UTXO set is available for query; but also all the coin consumptions that did happen through those blocks.
+This property of CashDB ensures that a miner can correctly assess if an output is truly unspent or not.

-The 100 blocks cut-off rule of Terab is aligned with the transaction validation rule that prevents coinbase transactions to be spent for 100 blocks.
+The 100 blocks cut-off rule of CashDB is aligned with the transaction validation rule that prevents coinbase transactions to be spent for 100 blocks.

-Restricting the read queries to more recent blocks also ensure that old transactions outputs that have been spent can be fully pruned from the physical data storage that supports Terab.
+Restricting the read queries to more recent blocks also ensure that old transactions outputs that have been spent can be fully pruned from the physical data storage that supports CashDB.
 To further clarify, while reading "recent" block, the API can well return "old" outputs, well beyond the last 100 blocks.

-Also, as the Terab API exposes some methods that are guaranteed to be _pure_, returning immutable results, the Terab API does prevent any coin to be pruned for 200 blocks.
+Also, as the CashDB API exposes some methods that are guaranteed to be _pure_, returning immutable results, the CashDB API does prevent any coin to be pruned for 200 blocks.

 ## Durability at the block level

-Coping with the I/O throughput is one of the major challenged faced by an implementation of the Terab  API.
-Terab addresses this challenge upfront by adopting a rather specific approach to [durability](https://en.wikipedia.org/wiki/Durability_(database_systems)).
+Coping with the I/O throughput is one of the major challenged faced by an implementation of the CashDB  API.
+CashDB addresses this challenge upfront by adopting a rather specific approach to [durability](https://en.wikipedia.org/wiki/Durability_(database_systems)).

 Writes made to the API are only guaranteed to be durable once a block is _committed_ through the API.
 This leads to an API design were blocks are first _opened_ and finally _committed_.
-In case of a power failure or other transient failure bringing down the whole Terab system, only committed blocks are guaranteed to be retrievable.
+In case of a power failure or other transient failure bringing down the whole CashDB system, only committed blocks are guaranteed to be retrievable.

-This design offers the possibility to Terab implementations to largely mitigate the I/O challenge by keeping the most recent entries in non-durable memory.
+This design offers the possibility to CashDB implementations to largely mitigate the I/O challenge by keeping the most recent entries in non-durable memory.

-In practice, Terab does not imply that committing a block will be treated a single monolithic operation.
+In practice, CashDB does not imply that committing a block will be treated a single monolithic operation.
 Implementations are expected to try flushing incoming data to durable storage as soon as possible, but not offering durability guarantees before the block commit.